Thane: Vasai-Virar Municipal Transport (VVMT)

 Vasai Virar Municipal Transport (VVMT) operates two routes in Thane.
-First from Vasai to Mulund Via Thane/Ghodbunder road and second from Nala Sopara to Thane Kopri.
+One from Vasai to Mulund Via Thane/Ghodbunder road and another from Nala Sopara to Thane Kopri.

 Future of transport in Thane

 A light rail network covering 42 km has been proposed in three phases.
 In the first phase, consultants have suggested connectivity between Balkum and Kolshet via Naupada.
-It will be 16.05 km long with 14.65 km elevated, and only 1.4 km on the surface, and 11 stations in all.
+It will be 16.05 km long with 11 stations in total.